nlmarques/nlmarques/README.md

 <h1>Hi, I'm Nathaniel!</h1>

-I'm an early-career cybersecurity professional with nearly 2 years of hands-on IT and security training, focused on system hardening, vulnerability management, and security monitoring.
-I’ve recently worked with tools like Tenable Nessus, Microsoft Sentinel, and Splunk to identify threats and improve visibility across Windows and Linux environments.
+I'm an early-career information technology support and cybersecurity professional with nearly 2 years of simulated hands-on IT and security training, focused on system hardening, vulnerability management, risk management, and security monitoring.
+I’ve recently worked with tools like Tenable Nessus and Microsoft Sentinel to identify threats and improve visibility across Windows and Linux environments.

 🚀 Check out my projects, follow my journey, and feel free to connect!